How to Fix Common Next.js Build Errors: Troubleshooting Guide

 - Variables in

-.env.localare available on the server by default. - To expose a variable to the browser, it must be prefixed with
+.env.localare only available on the server. - To expose a variable to the browser, prefix it with

-NEXT_PUBLIC_. - Environment variables are inlined at build time, not at runtime.
-Changing a
+NEXT_PUBLIC_. - Environment variables are baked in at build time, not runtime.
+If you change your

 How to fix it:

-NEXT_PUBLIC_prefix if the variable is used in client-side code. - Make sure your deployment platform (Vercel, AWS, Docker) has the environment variables configured in its settings, not just in your local
+NEXT_PUBLIC_prefix.
+No prefix, no browser access.
+Full stop. - Make sure your deployment platform (Vercel, AWS, whatever) has the env vars configured in its settings — not just in your local

-.envfile. - Restart the dev server after changing
+.envfile. - Restart your dev server after changing

 API Route and Server Component Errors